Li-Ju666/Li-Ju666.github.io/_posts/2019-11-21-Subset_Sum_Problem-2019.md

 ## Subset Sum Problem
 This is the problem in the assignment 1 of Course Algorithm and Data Structure 2.
-Here are my solutions.
+Here are my solutions.  $x=x$
 ### Problem Description
 > Given a set P of prices for items in a gift shop, as well as a total amount t of money collected by a group of people towards buying birthday presents for a common friend, the birthday present problem is to determine whether there exists a subset P'![](http://latex.codecogs.com/gif.latex?%5Csubseteq)P whose sum is exactly t, since we do not want to distribute any excess money back to the donors.
 For example, if P={1, 7, 2, 32, 56, 35, 234, 12332} and t = 299, then the subset P'={2, 7, 56, 234} is a solution, but there is no solution for t = 11.
 Perform the following tasks: